Travel, experience, conserve with

 Accommodation: Senda Koguiwa, 2-nights

 Today, we have a full day exploring Tayrona National Park.
-Whilst there are a number of intriguing mammals and birds to be seen in this beautiful national park, our main focus will be encountering the characterful cotton-top tamarins that can only be found in Tayrona.
-There will also be some time to enjoy one of the numerous beaches that the park is renowned for before returning to our lodge.
+Whilst there are a number of intriguing mammals and birds to be seen in this beautiful national park, our main focus is encountering the characterful cotton-top tamarins that can only be found in Tayrona.
+There's also some time to enjoy one of the numerous beaches that the park is renowned for before returning to our lodge.

 Other highlights may include encounters with white-fronted capuchins, military macaws, swallow and bay-headed tanagers, orange-crowned orioles, and reptiles such as green iguanas, basilisk and blue-tailed skinks.

-Today, we have some free time to enjoy the surroundings of our lodge until it's time to return to the airport and catch our flight to Bogotá and onward flight home.
+Today, we have some free time to enjoy the surroundings of our lodge and perhaps enjoy further sightings of the cotton-top tamarins.
+After lunch it’s time to return to the airport and catch our flight to Bogotá and onward flight home.

 Key info